Altabeh/Simpsons-recognized-with-a-CNN/README.md

 with a little bit of playing around you find that this might not be a big of a number for training a CNN at all!

-A yet another technique for avoiding memorization is the use of some sort of regularization in machine learning.
+A yet another effective technique for avoiding memorization is the use of some sort of regularization in machine learning.
 The lore is that you don't want to get a high accuracy without a large learning capacity.
 So don't forget about those dropout layers; sure you want a smart model!
 Again, nothing about our model is cut-and-dried.
 Try your own model and see in what ways you can improve this.